-A review of the MCLE requirement in other U.S. jurisdictions found that five states have adopted a diversity requirement, with California as the first state to do so in 2008.
+A review of the MCLE requirement in other U.S. jurisdictions found that at least six (6) states have adopted a diversity, inclusion and elimination of bias requirement, with California as the first state to do so in 2008.
 In 2014, California amended their requirement to include elimination of bias outside of the legal profession.
-Following this, Minnesota adopted a diversity and anti-bias requirement in 2016, New York in 2018, and both Illinois and Missouri most recently implementing the requirement in 2019.
+Following this, Minnesota adopted a diversity and anti-bias requirement in 2016, New York in 2018, both Illinois and Missouri in 2019, and Vermont most recently implementing the requirement in 2020.
+Similarly, two states have implemented a requirement that encompasses diversity and anti-bias: Oregon requires one credit of 'Access to Justice', and Maine requires one credit of 'Harassment/Discrimination'.
+In the summer of 2020, the New Jersey State Bar Association sent a letter to the New Jersey Supreme Court suggesting an amendment to the MCLE rule to require at least two credits in diversity, inclusion, and the elimination of bias.